arshghanchi/arshghanchi-Mac-app-developer-intern-repo/Professionalism-Reflection.md

 - People show up prepared and follow through
 - Feedback flows openly and respectfully

-What made it effective was consistency, openness, and mutual support—qualities I want to embody at Focus Bear.
+What made it effective was consistency, openness, and mutual support qualities I want to embody at Focus Bear.

 ---